stevenhvtran/spotify_data/README.md

-# spotify_data
+# My Spotify Data
-Visualisations with my Spotify Data
+Using Python to access my data, import it into SQL, and visualise my listening habits